By Nigel M Smith | Indiewire February 9, 2012 at 6:17PM

 The film, directed by Benoit Jacquot ("Tosca"), takes place over the first days of the French Revolution and is told from the perspective of the servants at Versailles.
 Diane Kruger ("Inglourious Basterds") plays Marie Antoinette.

 The film is in competition for Berlin's Gold and Silver Bears.
-Go here
+Go here for Indiewire's review.

 Full release below: